ahubi/CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving and augmented every training sample by rotating the it.
+I used  only center camera images and augmented every training image by rotating it.
+In total 10000 images were recorded, total size of about 200 MB.

 For details about how I created the training data, see the next section.